 Over the recent past, Android tablet makers have evolved their art to focus more on creating valuable gadgets rather than cramming the best hardware inside their products.
+Sometimes that also hinders mobile signal strength, but that’s something that you can improve.
 As a result, the present-day market for their Android devices is experiencing mind-boggling growth, especially amongst gaming tablets manufacturers.
 Though you can convert your Tablet into a gaming console, the many tabs on the market, ranging from sleek, super-light and portable tabs to super-powerful ones means you’ve got a reason to buy a new one.

 If you’re hunting for a high-end Android tab, consider this list featuring cheaper gaming android tablets or else you can look at the best tablet under 100$